altrhombus/llama/README.md

 The Llama is an easy way for admins and users alike to quickly get information about a computer.

 ## Description
 The Llama originally started out as an application that grabbed the name of a computer and displayed it on the screen.
-It then turned into an application to learn how C# await/async worked, and also how to make an app look like (using MahApps).
+It then turned into an application to learn how C# await/async worked, and also how to make an app look nice (using MahApps).
 Eventually it will help with learning how to make a proper MVC application. :)

 ### Prequisites